wangqinNick/tp/docs/UserGuide.md

 Example of usage:
 * `del -m CS1010`

+Note: You can find the task indexes with `list -t`

 ### Listing all items: `list <opt> <args>`
 #### Listing all tasks: `list -t`